 All authors start with an idea.
 It could be plot first or character first.
 It doesn’t matter.
 But, if something happened, it happened to someone.
 And this is where my character biography begins.
 I start out with perhaps a paragraph of the things I know about this person.
 I add details as my first draft progresses.

 I split this list into three (from Writers Write):

-- The physical: What does he look like?
+- The physical: What do they look like?
 I find a picture on the web or in a magazine and stick it up on the wall.
 Eye and hair colour.
 Tall or short, etc.

-- The sociological: What were his circumstances growing up?
+- The sociological: What were their circumstances growing up?
 Are appearances important and why?
-Is he rich or poor?
-Did his parents love him?
-Was his father a drunk, or was his mother the chairperson of the PTA, maybe both?
-Was he a bully?
+Are they rich or poor?
+Did their parents love them?
+Was their father a drunk, or was their mother the chairperson of the PTA, maybe both?
+Were they a bully?

-- The psychological: As I write his psychological attributes become clearer.
-I might start out knowing he was very stubborn or ambitious or perhaps a coward.
-As I write more, I start figuring out why he is like that.
+- The psychological: As I write, their psychological attributes become clearer.
+I might start out knowing they were very stubborn or ambitious or perhaps a coward.
+As I write more, I start figuring out why they are like that.

-You have to know everything about him.
+You have to know everything about them.
 To decide what is important for the story.
-You have to know more about him that you know (or admit to knowing) about yourself.
+You have to know more about them than you know (or admit to knowing) about yourself.
 That is how these great authors fall into a story with seemingly effortless brilliance.
 It is because they have filled in the back story; they know what is important for the reader and the story.

 Indulge in your Copperfield crap.
 You need it, but remember that the reader doesn’t – at least not all of it.

 If you are looking for a detailed character questionnaire, read: The Only Character Questionnaire You Need